V-Play-Games/pm-apex/README.md

 # PM APEX
-An audio player for Pokemon Masters audio tracks
+Pokemon Masters Audio Player EX is an audio player for Pokemon Masters audio tracks

 It is a small hobby project aiming to create an audio player dedicated to Pokemon Masters EX soundtracks